GabsEdits/boekestijn/README.md

 ## Development: The Power behind it

 This website has been developed using Vue.js, Vite and [**Aplóe**](https://aploe.gxbs.me).
-The Framework's structure follows the [Semantic HTML Documentation](https://semantichtml.github.io) and an Component-Based Architecture.
+The Framework's structure follows the [Semantic HTML](https://semantichtml.github.io) and Component-Based Architecture.
 If you want to contribute to it and clone it to your local mashine, then just run the following:

 ```sh
 pnpm install